 Today, nearly half of the states in the US allow for some form of ingesting or smoking marijuana either for a medical prescription or openly in states such as Colorado and Washington.
 While medical marijuana has its benefits, the overall use of marijuana as a recreational drug can cause great damage to a person’s health over time.

 In addition to the health effects, life insurance for marijuana smokers tends to be significantly higher than for non-smokers.
-This is because the risks to the health are such that insurance companies are not willing to charge the same premiums as for those do not smoke or inject marijuana, but otherwise are the same in terms of their lifestyle.
+This is because the health risks are such that insurance companies are not willing to charge the same premiums as those who do not smoke or inject marijuana but are the same in terms of their lifestyle.

 What are the Effects of Marijuana?

 The smoke from marijuana contains a greater amount of carcinogens than tobacco smoke.
-In addition, marijuana smokers inhale deeper and hold the smoke in longer than tobacco smokers which increases the exposure to potential cancers.
-In addition, the effects on the brain may result in behavioral and emotional changes that may become permanent or at the very least lead to extended treatment.
+In addition, marijuana smokers inhale deeper and hold the smoke in longer than tobacco smokers, which increases exposure to potential cancers.
+In addition, the effects on the brain may result in behavioral and emotional changes that may become permanent or, at the very least, lead to extended treatment.

-In addition, studies show that people who smoke marijuana, but not tobacco are more likely to take off more sick days at work and generally have more health problems in total.
-Most of these problems are respiratory and can lead to further health issues which may become even more complicated as the smoker ages.
+In addition, studies show that people who smoke marijuana but not tobacco are more likely to take off more sick days at work and generally have more health problems.
+Most of these respiratory problems can lead to further health issues, which may become even more complicated as the smoker ages.

-For those who are considering using marijuana for medical purposes, they should make that decision with their doctor and consider means outside of smoking such as ingestion of THC in pill form which bypasses the smoke altogether.
+Those considering using marijuana for medical purposes should make that decision with their doctor and consider means outside of smoking, such as ingestion of THC in pill form, which bypasses the smoke altogether.

 Life Insurance for Marijuana Smokers – Possible?

 The answer is that yes, there is affordable life insurance for marijuana smokers that is available.
-There are life insurance companies out there that offer rates which are higher than those who are non-smokers and otherwise in identical health.
+Life insurance companies offer rates higher than those who are non-smokers and otherwise in identical health.
 However, the rates themselves are generally not outlandishly high.

-However, what is very important is that you reveal to the company that you do smoke or ingest marijuana.
-If you do not reveal that you used marijuana and your urine test comes back positive for THC, then you may be denied a policy or at the very best have to pay a much higher premium rate.
+However, what is very important is that you reveal to the company that you smoke or ingest marijuana.
+If you do not reveal that you used marijuana and your urine test returns positive for THC, you may be denied a policy or, at best, have to pay a much higher premium rate.

-Furthermore, in order to obtain term life insurance for marijuana smokers you will have to take a urine test unless the policy that you seek does not require any health exam.
-However, such policies tend to have much higher premiums and if they ask the question about your marijuana use you need to answer it accurately.
+Furthermore, to obtain term life insurance for marijuana smokers, you must take a urine test unless the policy you seek does not require any health exam.
+However, such policies tend to have much higher premiums, and if they ask about your marijuana use, you need to answer it accurately.

 How Does Smoking Marijuana Affect Life Insurance Rates?

 If you do have a doctor’s prescription, there will still be questions that you will need to answer.
-For example, there is a big difference between taking medical marijuana for glaucoma as compared to cancer.
-So, you will need to answer a few questions about your use of the product.
+For example, there is a big difference between taking medical marijuana for glaucoma and cancer.
+So, you will need to answer a few questions about your product use.